raunakMahalik/Datawarehouse-using-AWS-Redshift/README.md

 ## Introduction

-The music streaming app start-up, Sparkify, has collected copious amount of song and user activity data.
+The music streaming app start-up, Sparkify, has collected a copious amount of song and user activity data.
 The data resides in S3 buckets as JSON logs of user activity along with JSON metadata of the songs in the app.
-The analytics team at Sparkify wants to use this data and deliver insights which can drive business decisions and improve user experience.
-To achieve this the data needs to be reorganised into a datawarehouse hosted on AWS Redshift.
-The aim of this project is to build an end to end big data eco system that supports this datawarehouse.
+The analytics team at Sparkify wants to use this data and deliver insights that can drive business decisions and improve user experience.
+To achieve this the data needs to be reorganized into a data warehouse hosted on AWS Redshift.
+The aim of this project is to build an end to end big data ecosystem that supports this data warehouse.

 The following are the sub-tasks of this project:
 - Build an ETL pipeline that extracts the raw data (around 400K records) from the S3 buckets.